Brad Pitt And Angelina Jolie Reach Agreement To Keep Divorce Details Private [Video]

 — CNN (@CNN) January 10, 2017

-As The Guardian reports, the duo released their first joint statement in months on Monday, assuring their fans and critics alike that they plan on keeping their names (and their kids) out of the public eye as they continue to negotiate the end of their two-year-marriage (and nearly 12-year-relationship.)
+As The Guardian reports, the duo released their first joint statement in months on Monday, assuring their fans and critics alike that they plan on keeping their names (and their kids) out of the public eye as they continue to negotiate the end of their two-year marriage (and nearly 12-year relationship.)

 “The parties and their counsel have signed agreements to preserve the privacy rights of their children and family by keeping all court documents confidential and engaging a private judge to make any necessary legal decisions and to facilitate the expeditious resolution of any remaining issue.
 The parents are committed to act as a united front to effectuate recovery and reunification.”